Peter F. Schabarum: Parks

 A Horse at the Schabarum Equestrian Center located at the Schabarum Regional Park in Rowland Heights, CA. The park is over 575 acres with 75 acres developed for shared use.

 Schabarum Regional Park

 Peter F. Schabarum Regional Park, locally known as Schabarum Regional Park, is located in Rowland Heights, eastern Los Angeles County, California.
 It is in his former supervisorial district, and named after him.
 The regional park offers playgrounds, picnic areas, and horseback riding and trails in the surrounding Puente Hills.

+Due to the Los Angeles County's budget cuts, the park became one of six regional parks closed on Mondays and Tuesdays, starting from June 30, 2025.

 Cherry Blossom Festival

 Schabarum Regional Park is also known for ume and sakura cherry blossoms.
 500 ume trees were donated by Kairaku-en in Mito, Ibaraki, Japan when the two parks established a "sister-park" relationship in 1992.

 Schabarum Trail Park

 The Schabarum Trail Park is located near Walnut, also in his former supervisorial district.